ReflexCreations/multi-midi/README.md

     - [Farnell UK](https://uk.farnell.com/wurth-elektronik/694106301002/connector-power-entry-jack-3a/dp/2472149?ost=694106301002)
     - [RS Components UK](https://uk.rs-online.com/web/p/dc-power-connectors/1224879/)
 - Generic 2.54mm pitch single row pin header - you can find this in any electronics store, eBay, or Amazon.
 You can get any number of them and use pliers to break 3 pins off.
-- Generic 2.54mm pitch jumper; a piece thawt connects two pins together.
+- Generic 2.54mm pitch jumper; a piece that connects two pins together.
 You can get these from many places too, but here are some sources:
     - [RS Components UK](https://uk.rs-online.com/web/p/jumpers-shunts/2518503/)
     - [Farnell UK](https://uk.farnell.com/harwin/m7581-05/jumper-socket-2pos-pin-header/dp/2396303)